hsjobeki/nix-types/README.md

 <!-- markdownlint-disable MD013 -->
-# nix-types RFC (draft)
+# nix-types (the inofficial convention)

-This Draft of an RFC could be the first step to improving how nix is used as a language.
+This Guide will teach you how to read and write function typing in nix comments.

+This typing convention is followed by many nixpkgs functions including those in `nixpgks/lib`

 __:construction: :construction: Any help is welcome! :construction: :construction:__